 The dominant cryptocurrency (coin) is Bitcoin.
 It has the largest crypto market share, and most investors enter the market by buying it.
+Altcoins surge in value.
 If the value of Bitcoin increases, altcoins tend to enter corrections.
 If the value of Bitcoin decreases, the opposite is true.
-Altcoins surge in value.

 There are various reasons why the value of Bitcoin rises or falls.
-It could be down to a certain news story, an increase in Bitcoin liquidity or a particular altcoin exchange loses value due to a cyberattack.
+It could be down to a certain news story, an increase in Bitcoin liquidity or a particular altcoin exchange losing value due to a cyberattack.

 Certain events could see Bitcoin prices increase.
 Blockchain, the technology that Bitcoin is based on, could be adopted by more companies and industries.
 Nigeria announced they would be using blockchain for their financial institutions.
 They aim to use Bitcoin and altcoins as methods of payment.

 Finally, millennials are a large proportion of Bitcoin investors.
-Their distrust of traditional institutions compels them to find a decentralized solution to banks.
+Their distrust of traditional institutions compels them to find a decentralised solution to banks.
 And with millennials having more money to spend, they could drive the value of Bitcoin towards the $20,000 mark.

 Trading During Each Market Phase

 Investors need to look at two big trends during crypto market cycles.
 These are the entry of liquidity and Bitcoin dominance.
-The former is when new investors enter the crypto market and begin purchasing Bitcoin.
+The former is when new investors enter the crypto market and purchase Bitcoin.
 The latter is the overall proportion of the crypto market Bitcoin owns.
 The currency currently dominates the market at over 80%.

 During the run-up phase, price movements see an upward trend.
 Investors buy coins during the short dips in the market, and coin volatility decreases as more and more investors purchase coins.
-This phase is best for day-traders because they can profit from the dips and rips in the market.
+This phase is best for day traders because they can profit from the dips and rips in the market.

-Investors need to identify the different phases in a crypto market cycle, from the accumulation to the rundown phase to best determine when to buy or sell coins.
+Investors need to identify the different phases in a crypto market cycle, from the accumulation to the rundown phase, to determine best when to buy or sell coins.